felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 As good as my flower stick abilities were, I snubbed techniques that were out of my reach by labelling them as "less interesting."
 I despised losing at board games that didn't rely on luck.
 For example, I stopped playing Chess as soon as I started losing.
-I lost interest in karate as soon as I got my first hit in the face.
-I never started cooking, because I didn't feel great at it.
+I "lost interest" in karate as soon as I got my first hit in the face.
+I never learned how to cook, because I never felt good at it.

+So many times, I passed by opportunities to learn and practice new skills simply because I was afraid of having to admit failure.
+I would instead spend my days alone in my room playing video games that made me feel like a champion.

-I smile when I remind myself of all these memories.
+It feels bittersweet to remind myself of all these memories.
 I had no idea of the vacuum that was growing in my soul.
+I didn't realize how much I was stuck in  my old ways.
 Life had given me many abilities but left me with the impression that new ones could not be developed.
 I had a fixed mindset.